git/git.github.io/rev_news/drafts/edition-69.md

   after fixing a typo in the commit message.

-  The patch was later merged to the `next` and then `master` branches, so Git should soon better support shell scripts, while it has been itself developed for a long time using shell scripts.
+  The patch was later merged to the `next` and then `master` branches, so Git should soon support shell scripts in a better way, while it itself has been developed for a long time using shell scripts.

 <!---
 ### Support